-Crafty couples with a passion for DIY projects can launch a successful ecommerce business on platforms like Etsy or Zibbet.
+Crafty couples with a passion for DIY projects can launch a successful ecommerce business on platforms such as Etsy or Zibbet.
 One of you can handle marketing; the other can handle customer service, and both of you can fill orders.
-Not only does ecommerce represent a money-making opportunity, it also offers you and your partner a chance to be creative together; what's better than having fun while turning a profit?
+Not only does ecommerce represent a money-making opportunity, it also offers you and your partner a chance to be creative together.
+What's better than having fun while turning a profit?

 4. Fitness instruction

 If you're a couple that runs and hits the gym together, launching a fitness business could be right for you.
 Whether you're interested in personal training or class instruction, you can become certified through organizations like the Aerobics and Fitness Association of America and begin taking on clients.
 If you both specialize in the same area, you can double the number of sessions or classes you book.
 Alternatively, if one of you is a personal trainer and the other teaches a class, you can expand your client base through your service variety.

 For working parents with long hours, cleaning the house can fall to the bottom of the to-do list.
 Offer your weekends and evenings to these families, for everything from light housework like vacuuming and dusting to heavy-duty chores like scrubbing the kitchen and bathroom.
 With you and your partner working as a team, you'll be able to get these tasks done twice as quickly.